 No. United States Laws specifically prohibit paying persons for human bodies or internal organs.

 What expenses will my family or I have to pay?

-If death occurs at one’s home or in a hospital without a morgue, a local funeral home must be contacted to pick up the body and perform an arterial embalming.
+If death occurs at one’s home or in a hospital without a morgue, a local funeral home must be contacted to pick up and hold the body.
+If the funeral home does not have cold storage then they must perform an arterial embalming.
 The funeral home will charge the family for any services performed.
 Under certain circumstances, if death occurs in a hospital with an in-house morgue, the body may simply be placed in the morgue.
 In this case the family will bear no expenses.
-It must be noted that the acceptance of a donation is at the complete discretion of the institution, and if it a body is not accepted, the donor’s estate is responsible for the final disposition of remains.

 Are there any restrictions on the conditions of bodies that are accepted?